Longest courses in the world

 It's no secret that the PGA Tour pros play on long golf courses, some of them really long.

 Few golfers -- and really even the pros -- should think about taking on these courses from the back tees unless they're compelled to in a tournament.
-But incredibly, there are courses that are significantly longer, which is part of the appeal for those wanting to play them.
 Often, golfers simply tee it up from the tips without regard to score on these courses just to say they did it.
 Although we advise, in most cases, that simply playing one of the world's longest golf courses from any tee is good enough.

 With that said, here's a rundown of the 10 longest golf courses in the world.
 (Australia's Nullarbor Links, billed to be the world's longest golf course with its scattering of holes from different golf courses that stretches out to around 850 miles long, doesn't qualify.)
 Most of the courses on this list are open to the public, and seven are in the United States.